 Sox is here and Baby Pearl is here.

 This is the latest IN STITCHES strip in the current issue of SIMPLY KNITTING.
-Available at W H Smith and Sainsbury in the UK, both Borders and Barnes & Noble in the States, and Chapters in Canada.
+Available at W H Smith and Sainsbury in the UK, and Barnes & Noble, AC Moore, and JoAnn Fabrics in the States, and Chapters in Canada.
 It's a glossy specialist magazine that covers knitting related features.
 Back numbers available from Simply Knitting, as is a subscription, and digital versions of the magazine are for sale through the Simply Knitting app.

 A new venture.
 A collection of cards, some of which feature Malcolm's vast back catalogue of work, and also new ranges which are constantly being added to.
 Current subjects include the Todney Ladies Club's attempts to exercise, make jam and sew; depictions of Cumbria's favourite animal, the red squirrel; illustrations from The Witch's Handbook.